nils-n/meetings-reminder-system/README.md

 Two main classes will be used to describe the workflow
 - Meeting Class: to describe details of the meeting (that consists of participants)
 - Participant Class: to describe details of the participant
+- UserManager Class: to handle user inputs from the terminal
+- ReminderManager Class: to handle email reminders to the participants
-- ReminderSystem Class: to handle I/O of meetings to google sheets
+- WorksheetHandler Class : to implement common I/O functions with google sheets

 <table style='max-width:70%'>
     <tr>